psenough/teach_yourself_demoscene_in_14_days/README.md

 Learning how to program is relatively easy, there are tons of books and free courses on the subject.
 Some people even made [online lists of these things](http://codepancake.com/learn-code-online-ultimate-list/).

 [Khan Academy](https://www.khanacademy.org/) is as good place as any to learn how to program in general.
-You'll need to learn about variables, functions, classes, data structures, loops and algorythms.
+You'll need to learn about variables, functions, classes, data structures, loops and algorithms.
 There are many programming languages, platforms and styles of programming with their respective zealots.
 Some languages favor certain styles over others but overall you should focus on the language you're most interested or comfortable with.

 To avoid initial frustration you should probably start with something that lets you throw something on the screen relatively quickly, languages such as [Processing](https://processing.org/), or platforms such as [Unity3D](https://unity3d.com/) are great ways to get into graphics programming.
 Whatever language, development platform or APIs that you choose to pursue, there will surely be a graphical canvas for you to dirty with pixels, triangles and quads.
 And that's what you should focus on at start.